stpettersens/Gaudi/README.markdown

 _Please note: This repository has been emptied temporarily as I have chosen to use Gaudi as part of my Individual Study Project at University.
-To protect me, from claims of plagarism the project is for the time being closed-source._
+To protect myself from claims of plagarism the project is for the time being closed-source

+I intend to make the source avilable to all again at a later date._

 Gaudi